 When you apply a lot of pressure to the sensory balls, the polymer beads do crush fairly easily.
 You can use this as another sensory experience.
 Have kids crush each of the polymer beads inside the balloon.
 Then ask them describe the difference of how it feels.

-If you try this project, we’d love to get your feedback and see photos of your finished sensory project!
+Check out these photos and feedback on Pinterest from others who have tried this activity and loved it!
+If you try it, we’d love to get your feedback and see photos of your finished sensory project.